davidycliao/legisCrawler/README.md

 ## What legisCrawler Scrapes
 This designed crawler automatically webscrapes the parliamentary questions (專案質詢) from The Website of Legislative Yuan, including a bunch of information with regards to the topic, keywords and the type.
-If you need them for research, please drop me a message.
 <p align="center">
   <img width="700" height="500" src="https://raw.githack.com/davidycliao/legisCrawler/main/images/image3.png" >
 </p>